silverstripe/silverstripe-mfa/docs/en/other-authenticators.md

 these are referenced from the `MemberAuthenticator` subclass of each module.
 Similarly to the `LoginForm` example above, you will need to subclass and inject a custom implementation of this as well, combining both sets of logic.

-Similarly to `LoginForm` above, in order to reduce duplication of code we'd recommend extending `\SilverStripe\MFA\Authenticator\LoginHandler` and duplicating the contents of `SilverStripe\LDAP\Authenticators\LDAPChangePasswordHandler` which is substantially smaller.
+Similarly to `LoginForm` above, in order to reduce duplication of code we recommend extending `\SilverStripe\MFA\Authenticator\LoginHandler` and duplicating the contents of `SilverStripe\LDAP\Authenticators\LDAPChangePasswordHandler` which is substantially smaller.